luciana-lab/early-stage-companies-backend/README.md

 # Early Stage Companies Contributions
 This is the backend of the application that contains database, models, and controllers.
-Please, also install the [React Redux frontend](https://github.com/luciana-lab/early-stage-companies-frontend) and follow the installation instruction.
+The frontend is also merged on this repo inside the <code>client</code> folder.

 This application was developed to help summarize the information and needs of companies/startups in their early stage beyond capital needs.
 It is inspired on [1 Million Cups](https://www.1millioncups.com/).\
 1 Million Cups organized a meeting every Wednesday over 163 cities in the U.S. and 2 projects are pitched in every meeting.
 The community gives support, feedback, and people can help them with the project needs.\